Azure/azure-batch-software-entitlement/src/Microsoft.Azure.Batch.SoftwareEntitlement.Server/readme.md

 # REST API for the Software Entitlement Service

 Reference documentation for the current version of the REST API supported by the Software Entitlement Service.
-For historical versions, see the end of this document.
+For historical versions and a list of changes, see the end of this document.

-## Changes in this version

-Changes in this version of the REST API are:

-* Removal of the `vmid` value from the response to a successful entitlement verification request.

-## Token Verification
+ Token Verification

 Verifies that a provided software entitlement token grants permission to use a specific application.